platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 A transparent and reproducible distributed source code management (SCM, a modern term for version control system, VCS) is the basis for good software and has been termed "possibly the biggest advance in software development technology" [@Spolsky2010].
 The dominant SCM software is Git[^git], originally invented by Linus Torvalds, the creator of Linux.
 As source code is text, the SCM tracks changes in lines or parts of lines of text.
 It can be very well used to manage other kinds of changing texts, such as the text of this manuscript.
 In fact, this manuscript was started with `git init;` `git add manuscript.md;` `git commit -m "Added empty manuscript"`, and has been evolving with repeated recording of small changes à la `git add -u; git commit -m "Added sections"`, with descriptive texts in quotation marks, the so-called commit messages.

 [^git]: https://git-scm.com open source distributed VCS Git.
-Note: all URLs in this manuscript have been last visited and checked on May 30, 2024.
+Note: all URLs in this manuscript have been last visited and checked on May 31, 2024.

 With graphical interfaces to Git, such as Sourcetree[^sourcetree], or various integrations in text editors, such as Visual Studio Code [^vscode], it is now easy to follow the step-wise development of code (or text documents), go back to points in time or critical development stages, to open experimental deviations from main development (`git branch`) and combine diverging developments (`git merge`).
 Did you mess up?
 Simply retrace your step back `git revert`; it helps you even to find in the recorded history those developments where things might have unnoticingly gone wrong with `git bisect`.

 [^sourcetree]: https://www.sourcetreeapp.com free Git client
-[^vscode]: https://code.visualstudio.com/ is an editor with built-in Git implementation
+[^vscode]: https://code.visualstudio.com editor with built-in Git implementation

-Git and others are most powerful as distributed VCS, in combination with other locations on your own computer, an intranet or the internet, for saving your work in different places (the "repositories") while keeping all those versions synchronized.
+Git and others are most powerful as distributed VCS, in combination with other locations on your own computer, an intranet or the internet, for saving your work in different places, the _repositories_, while keeping all those versions synchronized.
 The interaction of two repositories is managed by the unidirectional synchronizations `git pull` and `git push`.
 These commands can be used to synchronize the managed code also across different SCM services, effectively allowing redundant and distributed backups minimizing the risk of losing the software from technical or human errors or the risk of vendor lock-in [@Nyman2013].

 ## Source code management service